-After facilitating over 5000+ mentoring matches, we’ve seen the highs and lows of mentoring relationships.
+After facilitating over 100,000+ mentoring matches, we’ve seen the highs and lows of mentoring relationships.
 Sometimes people lose interest.
-They don’t sustain relationships.
-There are obvious and not so obvious reasons.
+They don’t sustain their relationships.
+There are obvious and not-so-obvious reasons for mentoring relationships to stall.

 So, we’ve collated 5 tried-and-tested ways to revive a mentoring relationship that has stalled.
 Depending on the style of your mentoring relationship, you might wish to tackle one or all of these:

 1. Rediscover that all-important ‘drive’